karmaniverous/stan-core/.stan/system/parts/90-response-format.md

    - Headings match the template exactly (names and order).

 5. Documentation cadence (gating)
    - Normal replies: If any Patch block is present, there MUST also be a Patch for <stanPath>/system/stan.todo.md that reflects the change set (unless the change set is deletions‑only or explicitly plan‑only).
+The “Commit Message” MUST be present and last.
-   - The “Commit Message” MUST be present and last.
+   - Diagnostics replies: Skip Commit Message; listings‑only for the affected files.
 6. Nested-code templates (hard gate)
    - Any template or example that contains nested fenced code blocks (e.g., the Dependency Bug Report or a patch failure diagnostics envelope) MUST pass the fence‑hygiene scan: compute N = maxInnerBackticks + 1 (min 3), apply that fence, then re‑scan before sending.
 If any collision remains, STOP and re‑emit.
 If any check fails, STOP and re‑emit after fixing.
 Do not send a reply that fails these checks.